swkeever/skies.dev/content/clean-code/index.md

   [Prettier](https://prettier.io/) is a good option with good [VS Code support](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

-Once you’ve picked a linter for your project, you now need to configure it to your code style preferences.
-Here are some popular open-source style guides I
+Once you’ve picked a linter for your project, you now need to configure it with a style guide.
+Here are some popular open-source style guides I like:
-like:

 - For **C/C++**,
   [Google Style Guide](https://google.github.io/styleguide/cppguide.html)